opendoorio/django-gather/README.md

 Gather
 =======

-A Django events app focused on community run and community managed gatherings.
+A Django events app focused on community-run and community-managed gatherings.

+**See more detailed features description in the [release 0.8 docs](release08.md).**

 Major features:

 * Events support images, multiple organizers, organizer notes, RSVPs, RSVP caps, and private events.
 * The notion of site-wide event admins who can see and approve pending events,